FerretDB/FerretDB/website/docs/quickstart_guide/docker.md

    `postgres` container runs PostgreSQL that would store data.
    `ferretdb` runs FerretDB.

-2. Start services with `docker compose up -d`.
+2. Fetch the latest version of FerretDB with `docker compose pull`.
-   To be sure that you've fetched the latest version you can precede the command with `docker compose pull`.
+   Afterwards start services with `docker compose up -d`.

 3. If you have `mongosh` installed, just run it to connect to FerretDB.
    It will use credentials passed in `mongosh` flags or MongoDB URI